Mar 6, 2016

 Cyber Monk Joke

 I guess it would be accurate to say that Cyber Monk was a joke when I first coined the term inside my head.
 My Vietnamese traveling buddy even laughed at the idea (and so did others, but I do get the joke).
 But it was given substance when I left my last permanent address 4 years ago to live a nomadic life as a renunciate, armed only with my laptop and my web-skills to ensure my survival on the open road.
-With no money, no property and no address, I had been traveling around the Philippines and Southeast Asia, essentially, as a monk surviving on this laptop.
+With not enough money, no property and no address, I had been traveling around the Philippines and Southeast Asia, essentially, as a monk surviving on this laptop.

 Wanna be a Monk?